dwrrehman/programming_language/readme.txt

 ------------------
-	ld x y z  : load z bytes from memory address y into destination register x. st x y z  : store z bytes from register y into destination memory at memory address x. la x l	  : load the PC-relative address of label l into destination register x. emit x y  : emit x bytes from constant y to the executable at this position. x and y are both compiletime-known (CTK). adr x	  : puts the following instructions at hardware address x. x is CTK.
+	ld x y z  : load z bytes from memory address y into destination register x. st x y z  : store z bytes from register y into destination memory at memory address x. emit x y  : emit x bytes from constant y to the executable at this position. x and y are both compiletime-known (CTK). adr x	  : puts the following instructions at hardware address x. x is CTK.